LucianoLusvarghi/Gravitar/README.md

-The use of a text font is exclusive to the menus for user management, the rest of the texts have been created with the same principle of only drawing lines
+The use of a text font is exclusive to the menus for user management, the rest of the texts have been created with the same principle of only drawing lines.

+Programming language: C